Endometriosis

 Endometriosis: causes and risk factors

 In rare cases, endometriosis can also affect other organs, such as the liver, lungs or even the brain, which cannot be explained by the theory of retrograde menstruation.
-In these cases, endometriosis appears to arise directly on the affected organs, as so-called cells of origin mistakenly develop into endometriosis cells instead of, for example, in the case of the liver, liver cells.
+In these cases, endometriosis appears to develop directly in the affected organs, in that so-called cells of origin mistakenly develop into endometriosis cells instead of, for example, liver cells in the case of the liver.

 Symptoms of endometriosis